Mikael Backlund: Calgary Flames

 In 2014–15, Backlund faltered slightly, suffering through injuries and trade rumours; however, the Flames surprisingly skyrocketed up the standings en route to their first playoff berth in six years.
 Backlund's 10 goals and 27 points were just 11th and 12th on the Flames, but he only played 52 games in the regular season.
 He continued struggling into the playoffs, only recording 1 goal and 1 assist in 11 games played.
 However, the one goal Backlund scored was an important one, as it came in overtime of Game 3 of the Flames' second-round series against the Anaheim Ducks to give Calgary their first win past the first round in 13 years.

 On 20 June 2015, Backlund signed a three-year, $10.725 million contract extension with Calgary.
 Put on a line with free-agent acquisition Michael Frolík, Backlund enjoyed his most productive year yet in 2015–16, passing the 20-goal and 40-point plateaus for the first time in his career.
 His final totals were 21 goals and 26 assists for 47 points.
 While contributing significantly in the offensive zone, Backlund also established himself as a defensive catalyst, forming a tag-team on the penalty kill with Frolík; together, the two of them combined for five short-handed goals in the season.
 Backlund finished first on the team in the plus/minus column, sporting a +10.

 Backlund kept improving in 2016–17, turning into one of the NHL's premier two-way players.
 At the discretion of new head coach Glen Gulutzan, rookie Matthew Tkachuk was slotted in on the left side of Backlund and Frolík, forming a line dubbed by fans and media as the "3M Line".
 Matthew, Mikael and Michael formed one of the most potent lines in the NHL in 2016–17, combining for 145 points, the most of any Flames line.
 Contributing the most offense to that line was Backlund, who once again eclipsed his career-highs by posting 22 goals and 53 points, good for second and third on the Flames.
 He also played well past the regular season, posting a goal and two assists in four playoff games.
 However, it was Backlund's defensive work that began to receive recognition around the NHL in 2016–17, as he finished fourth in voting for the Frank J. Selke Trophy, awarded each year to the NHL's best defensive forward.

 On 16 February 2018, Backlund signed a six-year contract extension with the Flames.

+On 27 September 2023, Backlund signed a two-year contract extension with the Flames, and was named the 21st captain in franchise history.

+On March 12, 2025, Backlund out week-to-week suffered an upper-body injury after hit Victor Mancini in the first period neck concussion.